 Winter 2020 Verde Valley Archaeologist

-Summer 2020 Verde Valley Archaeologist featuring a Dyck Report except on decorated reeds
+Summer 2020 Verde Valley Archaeologist featuring a Dyck Report excerpt on decorated reeds

 Spring 2020 Verde Valley Archaeologist featuring the Dyck Cliff Dwelling Report